getsentry/raven-node/docs/usage.rst

 Multiple Instances
 ------------------
-Normally we have just one instance of Raven:
+Normally there is just one instance of Raven:

 .. code-block:: javascript